nasa/openmct/src/plugins/persistence/couch/README.md

 - `indicator`: A boolean to specify whether an indicator should show the status of this CouchDB connection in the OpenMCT interface.
   - Example: `true`

-- `omitRoot`: A boolean determining whether a root object should be created if it doesn't exist.
-If using the `My Items` plugin, this should be set to `true` as `My Items` will create the root object.
-If set to `false`, a root object with the label of `namespace` will be created.
-  - Example: `true`

 Note: If using the `exampleTags` plugin with non-blank namespaces, you'll need to configure it point to a writable database.
 For example:

 ```js